iturdikulov/notes/psychology.md

 > works.
 It also looks at how our actions relate to how we think.\
 > — <cite>[Simple English Wikipedia](https://simple.wikipedia.org/wiki/Psychology)</cite>

+Many psychology problems (which I define as such) can be solved by continuous work on them.
+Many of them imposed by society, some are imposed by nature.
+For
+example:

+- Programming enthusiast → learn and work on projects → Experienced programmer.
+- Newbie to natural science → learn and experiment → educated in natural science.
+- Not financially stable → learn and work on career → financially stable.
+- Not very well socialized → learn how and communicate with people → well socialized.
+- Constantly looking for new hobby → stop jumping, try something long enough → enjoy your hobby.
+- Overweight, physical and mental health promblems → exercise, eat healthy, sleep enough → solve problems.

 ## Techniques for dealing with lack of motivation, malaise, depression [^1]

 [[people#Jonathan_Blow]] about ways to deal with lack of motivation, malaise,